vg-json-data/sm-json-data/strats.md

 ### Leave With Temporary Blue

 A `leaveWithTemporaryBlue` exit condition represents that Samus can leave through this door by jumping with temporary blue.
-It has no properties.
+It can be applied to either horizontal or vertical transitions.

 The `leaveWithTemporaryBlue` object has the following property:
 - _direction_: This takes two possible values "left" and "right", indicating the direction that Samus is facing through the transition.
 It should be specified for all vertical transitions but not horizontal ones.